 Comedian Mitch Hedberg never passed on a job, having been told “no” so often early in his career that he felt like if he didn’t say “yes,” he might not be given the opportunity to perform again.

 At any given moment, there are 1,800 thunderstorms happening on Earth.
 This amounts to 16 million storms each year.

 March 3rd is known as “What if Cats and Dogs Had Opposable Thumbs Day.”

 While writing the famous song “Hallelujah,” Leonard Cohen originally wrote 80 verses for the song, which he sometimes interchanges in and out depending on where he’s playing.

 People can suffer from a psychological disorder called Boanthropy that makes them believe they are a cow.

-Hugh Jackman often will tell paparazzi where he is when he goes home to Australia so they can get their photos then leave him alone for the rest of his visit.
+Hugh Jackman often will tell the paparazzi where he is when he goes home to Australia so they can get their photos, then leave him alone for the rest of his visit.

 The “Lost” pilot was so expensive (over $10 million) that the Chairman of ABC was fired for green-lighting the project.

 The largest living thing on earth is a giant sequoia named General Sherman.